 time because of urgent humanitarian needs or significant public benefit.
 American Indian Born in Canada An American Indian with at least 50% Indian ancestry born in Canada is considered a qualified noncitizen.
 NOTE A person in this group may choose to become an LPR.
 This does not affect the status as an American Indian born in Canada.
-The person does NOT need to meet the other conditions in section B. Foreign Born Member of U.S. Indian Tribe A member of a federally recognized U.S. Indian Tribe who does not claim U.S. citizenship.
+The person does NOT need to meet the other conditions in section B. A member of a federally recognized U.S. Indian Tribe who does not claim U.S. citizenship.
 People in this group are considered qualified noncitizens.
 NOTE For federally recognized U.S. Indian Tribes see the annual list published in the Federal Register .